blackbytegames/blackbytegames.github.io/lanegraph/README.md

-# LaneGraph Documentation
+# Lane Graph Documentation

-**LaneGraph** is a lightweight lane-based navigation system for Unity.
+**Lane Graph** is a lightweight lane-based navigation system for Unity.
 Build complex road networks with paths, intersections, and transitions using visual editor tools, then query them at runtime with high-performance spatial lookups.

 ## Quick Links